shengyang998/Heightify/ARMeasurementPitfall.md

 4. Update the main ContentView to provide access to the AR measurement functionality
 5. Configure required permissions and device capabilities in Xcode project settings
 6. Add localized permission descriptions in InfoPlist.strings files
+7. Implement comprehensive localization for all AR measurement UI elements

 ## Debugging Process
 - Identified need for ARKit and RealityKit frameworks for AR functionality